codecov/codecov-browser-extension/README.md

 Pre-requisites:

-- Must use either Firefox or Google Chrome web browsers.
+- Must use either the Firefox or Google Chrome web browser.

 How to enable: